 Lending online became popular in China after a tightening of bank credit in 2010 following two years of stimulus spending to fight the global financial crisis.
 With total loan volume less than $1 billion, it’s still a tiny part of the country’s shadow-banking universe -- along with underground lending, off- balance-sheet financing by banks and investments by trust firms -- that policy makers led by Premier Wen Jiabao are trying to bring under government oversight.

-The total amount that circulates as loans among friends, families and companies is $1.3 trillion, according to estimates by research firm IHS Global Insight Ltd. (IHS), an amount equal to last year’s U.S. budget deficit.
+The total amount that circulates as loans among friends, families and companies is $1.3 trillion, according to estimates by research firm IHS Global Insight Ltd. (IHS:US), an amount equal to last year’s U.S. budget deficit.

 The Ppdai site, which calls itself China’s first and largest, was founded by former Microsoft Corp. engineer Zhang Jun and three former classmates from Shanghai Jiaotong University.
 Zhang said they found inspiration when Bangladeshi economist Muhammad Yunus and his Grameen Bank won the Nobel Peace Prize in 2006 for lifting millions out of poverty by making small loans through what is known as microfinancing.